simzhangbest/WT-BCP/README.md

 Code for paper: WT-BCP: Wavelet Transform based Bidirectional Copy-Paste for Semi-Supervised Medical Image Segmentation

+Congratulations!
+Our work has been accepted by ICME 2025.
+The paper and detailed code will be released soon.

 ## Usage
 We provide `code`, `data_split` and `models` for LA and ACDC dataset.